Categories

 Base training usually lasts between 6 and 12 weeks, depending on the athletic level and how many seasons you already have in your legs.
 It takes place at the beginning of the training season (about 3-6 months before the main competition), and precedes the specific training phase.
 Base training also includes exercises at a high pace.
 However, you should not yet focus too much on intensity, otherwise you run the risk of reaching a premature peak of form.

-In order to develop basic endurance, training should mainly be in zone 2 for a long period of time, in order to make greater use of the aerobic energy system.
+In order to develop basic endurance, training should mainly be in zone 2 for a long period, in order to make greater use of the aerobic energy system.
 The maximum heart rate should be between 55-75%, ideally at 95-105 rpm.

 While base training for running and cycling is built on longer sessions at low/moderate intensity (even indoors on colder days), in swimming it is not a matter of doing laps in the pool for as long as possible.
 You need to maintain a certain intensity, and make the training varied and fun with technical and playful exercises.